 Note: as soon as this fishie bridge is in place, the water in the two ponds will be at the same level.
 Guaranteed.
 Don't try to set up a split-level pond arrangement with this idea, because the water in the upper level will drain into the lower level just as fast as it can flow through that pipe, lowering the upper level and overflowing the lower level.
 It'll keep flowing water until either the two levels are the same or the loop sucks air.

-and a way to support it, you might be able to provide a similar contraption
+big enough and a way to support it, you might be able to provide a

-too easy for them to get up inside such a container, panic, and drown.
+only too easy for them to get up inside such a container, panic,